YuriNiella/RSP/README.md

 You can use runRSP() to estimate the shortest in-water paths.
-Each animal monitored is analysed individually and all detections are assigned to separate **tracks**: a sequence of detections with **intervals shorter than 24 hours**.
-When the animal is not detected for a period of time **longer than a day**, a **new track** is created.
+Each animal monitored is analysed individually and all detections are assigned to separate **tracks**: a sequence of detections with **intervals shorter than 24 hours** (by default, using maximum.time = 24).
+When the animal is not detected for a period of time **longer than the maximum.time argument**, a **new track** is created.

 **dynBBMM()**

-After the shortest in-water paths are estimated, the **runRSP() output** can be used for calculating utilization distribution areas using **dynamic Brownian Bridge Movement Models** (dBBMM) through the **dynBBMM()** function.
-This same function can be either used for assessing the overall space use of tracked animals or in fine scale (by setting the **timeframe** argument in hours).
-While the former calculates the dBBMM at **track level**, which can vary from a couple of hours to several days long, the latter does so according to **fixed temporal windows** over the entire monitoring period.
+After the shortest in-water paths are estimated, the runRSP() output can be used for calculating utilization distribution areas with **dynamic Brownian Bridge Movement Models** (dBBMM) using the dynBBMM() function.

+**getAreas()**

+Obtains the **in-water** areas for the tracked animals, either at monitored group or track levels.
+The countour levels of interest can be set, and by default the areas are calculated for both the **50%** and **95%** contours.

 **getOverlaps()**

-When multiple biological groups are tracked (e.g. different sexes, different species, etc.), the ammounts of overlap between them can be calculated using this function.
+Calculates the ammounts of overlap among the different biological groups monitored, at the same contour levels as defined in getAreas().
+Overlaps are returned as **only in space** when the default dynBBMM() is used, and if a **timeframe** argument is set (in hours), overlaps are simultaneously in space and time.

 ### Plotting the results